6LoWPAN Range

 3. Technology Insights for Microsegmentation

 The two dominant modern network architectures are cloud computing and the Internet of Things (IoT), sometimes called fog computing.
-The future Internet will involve many IoT objects that use standard communications architectures to provide services to end users.
+The future of the Internet will involve many IoT objects that use standard communications architectures to provide services to end users.

 Factors Influencing 6LoWPAN Range: